Developing-Scalable-Apps-using-Azure/Course-Assessment---Docker-and-Kubernetes/index.md

-# Welcome to the course assessment for building cloud-native applications
+# Welcome to the course assessment for intermediate Docker and Kubernetes

 This course is composed up of the below sections: